 Your child’s teacher is your partner in a fair and equitable education.
-Here are strategies teachers can use to help all students — but especially those with ADHD — learn to the best of their ability.
+Here are strategies teachers can use to help all students — but especially those with ADHD — in the classroom to learn to the best of their ability.

-Parents of children with attention deficit hyperactivity disorder (ADHD), is your child’s teacher doing everything to support learning?
+Parents of children with attention deficit disorder (ADHD or ADD), is your child’s teacher doing everything to support learning?
 Teachers often dictate the success or failure of a child’s education — particularly if that child has ADHD.
 Next to parents, teachers are the most influential people in a student’s life.
-When a teacher expresses to a child with ADHD that he is capable and worthwhile, the child believes it.
+When a teacher expresses to an ADHD student that he is capable and worthwhile, the child believes it.

 Here are some teaching strategies you can use to establish a supportive, structured classroom that will encourage learning, enforce discipline, and boost self-esteem.

 For example, instead of saying: “No loud talking when you come into class,” say, “When you come into class, check the assignment on the board and start working quietly.”
 Or, “Sit down first and then you may talk quietly with your neighbor until I start teaching.”

 Make classroom routines.
 This will help students with ADHD stay on task.
 Routines for all students can include: homework always being written on the board, “row captains” checking to see that assignments are written and that completed work is picked up, etc.

 Students with ADHD can check in with the classroom aide at the end of the day to make sure they understand the homework assignment and what’s required of them.

 Give appropriate supervision for ADHD students.
 Children with ADHD require more supervision than their peers because of their delayed maturity, forgetfulness, distractibility, and disorganization.
 Help these students by pairing them with classmates who can remind them of homework and classwork, using student partners to team up on a project, and involving classroom aides as much as you can during and after class.